 JFBB pro delves into aspects of the industry and serves as a meeting point for professionals working with or interested in Jewish themes in film.
 JFBB pro aims to bring together filmmakers, producers, and industry representatives from Germany and abroad as well as to promote exchange, spark new ideas, and strengthen networks within the industry.

-This year, JFBB pro takes place on May 6 at the Felleshus of the Nordic Embassies in Berlin, in line with the festival’s focus on Nordic Jewish Focus.
+This year, JFBB pro takes place on May 6 at the Felleshus of the Nordic Embassies in Berlin, in line with the festival’s focus on Nordic Jewish perspectives.
 The programme features panel discussions on current issues in film.
 It explores how cinema can engage with complex and polarizing subjects such as historical trauma, antisemitism, and the Middle East conflict, as well as the representation of Jewish identity in the Nordic countries.
 In addition, there will be presentations of projects in development, as well as showcases of new work by emerging talents and members of the Dagesh network.

 Attendance is free of charge, but registration is required.
 Please secure your spot by contacting: pro@jfbb.info